hjiang/simpl/README.md

 ## How to use

-SimpL isn't quite ready for day-to-day use yet, but you can play with it by installing [Bazel](https://bazel.build) and running:
+Simpl isn't quite ready for day-to-day use yet, but you can play with it by installing [Bazel](https://bazel.build) and running:

 ``` sh